uzihs/django-request/README.md

 django-request
 ==============

+This fork is being used by GreenCloud.
+It's on usihs account since GB doesn't have Github account.
+The only change was done on models.py (marked with a comment).

 django-request is a statistics module for django.
 It stores requests in a database for admins to see, it can also be used to get statistics on who is online etc.

 ![Traffic graph](docs/graph.png)